Naturally Daily

 Substitutes for Malt Vinegar

-There are a few substitutes of malt vinegar that you can use to season your salad or marinade.
+There are a few substitutes for malt vinegar that you can use to season your salad or marinade.

 Each of them is gluten-free; thus can be a healthy malt vinegar substitute.